rafaelsf80/cloud-pubsub-grpc-android/README.md

 ## Authentication

 I use a service account of my cloud project.
-Replace with yours by downloading the corresponding json file into assets/ file.
+Replace with yours by downloading the corresponding json file into assets/ directory.
 You can use alternative authentication mechanisms if desired.

-Remember to set prereqs and [enable PubSub API](https://cloud.google.com/pubsub/prereqs) on your Google Cloud project.
+You need to [enable PubSub API](https://cloud.google.com/pubsub/prereqs) on your Google Cloud project, and also create a **Topic** and add a **Subscription**, following [this guideline](https://cloud.google.com/pubsub/quickstart-console).

 ## Java protobuf nano implementation with Pubsub